2022 FIFA World Cup: Quarter-finals

 The quarter-finals were played on 9 and 10 December.
 Croatia and Brazil ended 0–0 after 90 minutes and went to extra time.
 Neymar scored for Brazil in the 15th minute of extra time.
 Croatia, however, equalised through Bruno Petković in the second period of extra time.
-With the match tied, a penalty shootout decided the contest, with Croatia winning the shootout 4–2.
-In the second quarter-final match, Nahuel Molina and Messi scored for Argentina before Wout Weghorst equalised with two goals shortly before the end of the game.
+With the match tied, a penalty shoot-out decided the contest, with Croatia winning the shoot-out 4–2.
+The second quarter-final match, between Argentina and the Netherlands, later dubbed as the Battle of Lusail saw Nahuel Molina and Messi score for Argentina before Wout Weghorst equalised with two goals shortly before the end of the game.
 The match went to extra time and then penalties, where Argentina would go on to win 4–3.
 Morocco defeated Portugal 1–0, with Youssef En-Nesyri scoring at the end of the first half.
 Morocco became the first African and the first Arab nation to advance as far as the semi-finals of the competition.
 Despite Harry Kane scoring a penalty for England, it was not enough to beat France, who won 2–1 by virtue of goals from Aurélien Tchouaméni and Olivier Giroud and a late missed penalty by Kane, sending them to their second consecutive World Cup semi-final and becoming the first defending champions to reach this stage since Brazil in 1998.